jurek-zsl/jebacInstaling/README.md

 ## 📥Installation

-If you use chrome-based browser download jebacInstaling.zip from `Releases`, else download jebacInstaling.xpi

-Chrome:
+**Chrome:**
+1. Download `jebacInstaling.zip` from Releases.
-1. Open Chrome and go to `chrome://extensions`.
+2. Go to `chrome://extensions`.
-2. Enable "Developer mode" (top right).
+3. Enable "Developer mode" (top right).
-3. Drag & Drop .zip file then select keep.
+4. Drag & drop the `.zip` file, then select "Keep".

-Firefox:
-1. Open Firefox and go to `about:addons`
+**Firefox:**
+1. Download `jebacInstaling.xpi` from Releases.
+2. Go to `about:addons`.
-2. Drag & Drop .xpi file and select install.
+3. Drag & drop the `.xpi` file and click "Install".

 ## 📋Usage

-- Navigate to instaling.pl and start your session.
+- Navigate to instaling.pl and start a session.
-- The window will appear on page with answer and refetch button.
+- The extension window appears with answer, status, and controls.
-- When word is found it will autopaste correct answer.
+- The correct answer auto-fills when available.
-- If it found wrong word or didn't find at all click refetch multiple times.
+- If the answer is incorrect or missing, click "Refetch list" or "Fill now" multiple times.
+- You can disable auto-paste via the checkbox if needed.